Heartburn During Pregnancy

 - What have you eaten recently?
 What were you doing when the pain started?
 Where you lying down or standing up?

 - Are the symptoms getting worse or better?

 Based on this information and how many weeks pregnant, a decision will be made as to what you should do.
-If you are instructed to take an antacid, this may help diagnose the problem, as your symptoms should subside.
-Based on your medical history, symptoms, and severity, you may be asked to go to the office for an evaluation.
+You may be asked to take an antacid while you are on the phone.
+This can help diagnose the problem if your symptoms start to resolve.
+Based on your medical history, your symptoms, and the severity of your symptoms, you may be asked to go to the office for an evaluation.

 What to read next:

 - 7 Simple Steps To a Stress Free Birth Plan

 - 9 Steps to Better Sleep During Pregnancy